-I started my UX/UI exploration about 5 years ago.
-I was including interfaces and designing side apps with my product concepts to create complete experiences.
+I started my UX/UI exploration about 6 years ago.
+I was including interfaces and designing apps with my product concepts to create complete experiences.
 I didn't know what I was stumbling upon.
-I was doing what I thought was fun and followed my heart.
-I started to realize that UX/UI existed when I had a Human Factors class and my teacher, John Kaloustian, introduced me to the world of User Experience.
-For that class, I created a point-of-sale system for the M1 Light Rail System in Detroit, MI.
+I was doing what was fun and followed my heart.
+I realized UX/UI existed when I had a Human Factors class and my teacher, John Kaloustian, introduced me to the world of User Experience.
+For that class, I created a POS system for the a light rail system in Michigan.
 That project made me feel like I finally found something I was passionate about and I wanted to never let go of that feeling.

 I'm a designer who considers end-user's needs first, second, last and every stage in between.
 I'm very passionate about creating experiences that actually solve the pain points of an experience with a product (or touchpoint).
 It's not enough that it looks pretty, that's cute.
 For me, it has to work, and work efficiently enough to make life easier on the user.
 When I do projects, I am immersing myself in the world of the user (or family) who I'm targeting.
 I don't use target markets.
 I put a group of people into "families" and I do research on that family's values, their rules, and the characteristics that makes a person a part of that family.
 I'm only designing for the family of people that the concept is for, I'm not designing for the masses.

 I had two internships.
 At Visteon, I helped develop new automotive experiences that incorporated present and future technology.
 At Pocketsquare, I worked on HMI interfaces and developed brand identities for start-up companies they were partnering with.